WHAT IS LIPEDEMA?

 Lipedema is known as a chronic fat disorder that mainly affects women.
 It causes a disproportionate buildup of fatty tissue in the legs, hips, arms, and sometimes the abdomen – while the hands and feet stay slim.

-Lipedema (lipoedema) is often misunderstood, brushed off as “just weight gain” or “just swelling.”
+These unique patterns are what make lipedema different from typical weight gain.
+Lipedema – (lipoedema) is often misunderstood, brushed off as “just weight gain” or “just swelling.”
 But lipedema has its own very distinct patterns.
 Two of the clearest signs and the ones many women notice first are cuffing and nodules.
+Below, I break down what they look like, how they feel, and why they matter for early recognition.

 Cuffing and Nodules: Two Signs Your Body Might Be Showing Lipedema -Not Just Weight Gain